ctu-mrs/ctu-mrs.github.io/docs/120-miscellaneous/3d_model_processing/30-meshlab.md

 ## Mesh computing

-We are using manily two methods to create a mesh from a pointcloud. <b>Screened Poisson</b> and <b>VGC</b>.
+We are using mainly two methods to create a mesh from a pointcloud. <b>Screened Poisson</b> and <b>VGC</b>.

 * Mesh computing requires a huge amount of RAM!
 It is recommended to have at least 32 GB RAM with some backup swap.
 If you can provide 64 GB RAM, even better!
 * The input pointcloud has to be simplified to be able to mesh it.
-The ideal number of vertices is 6--10 milions.
+The ideal number of vertices is 6--10 millions.
 * The general rule: Better to create a huge model and simplify it than create a small model right away.
 * **AMD processors are much faster on Ubuntu to create the mesh**: It takes much longer time for Intel to do the same task.
-    - **Surface Reconstruction: Screened Poission**: this methos is useful for most cases.
-It usually works well for closed environemnts as buildings.
+    - **Surface Reconstruction: Screened Poission**: this method is useful for most cases.
+It usually works well for closed environments as buildings.
 Various parameters are possible to set.
 I have found useful to increase the **Reconstruction Depth**.
 The "optimal" number is between 12--16.
 The higher the number, the more detailed is the model.
 The RAM demands increases faster than linear.
 Example of the set values is in the image below.\
     ![plot](fig/poisson_reconstruction.png)
     - **Surface Reconstruction: Ball Pivoting**: Single thread, slow.
 Creates loose pointcloud with bunch of holes.
     - **Surface Reconstruction: VGC**: Single thread in the most part, slower.
 Suitable for smaller "open" models as electrical tower.
 It crashes a lot (Segmentation fault).
 Check **Vertex Splatting** box before executing.
 Most useful parameter is the **Voxel side**.
 The smaller the value, the more detailed and precised is the model.
 Recommend to set the value to **0.01** which corresponds to `1 cm` voxel side. **Geodesic Weightening** value increase makes the mesh smoother in general. **Volume Laplacian iter** will inflate the volume of the model. **Widening** makes the model wider, even decrease the value might be more useful.